mickdelaney/log4net.RabbitMQ/README.md

  * **HostName** - the host name of the computer/node to connect to.
 Defaults to `localhost`.
  * **Exchange** - what exchange to publish log messages to.
 Defaults to `log4net-logging` and is declared when the appender is started.

+For SSL -- have a look at: http://www.rabbitmq.com/ssl.html

 ## Example log4net.config

 This configuration demonstrates usage of the properties from above: